The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 Reduces damage taken by 15% for seven seconds.
 Can be used on self or a target party member in a 30y range.
 If used on a party member, any existing Brutal Shell shield will be copied onto them. \
 **CD: 25s**\
-*\*Upgraded to Heart of Corundum upon reaching Lvl.
-82*
+*\*Upgraded to Heart of Corundum upon reaching level 82*

 ![ArmsLength](/img/jobs/tanks/gunbreaker/Arms_Length.png)
 **Arm’s Length**

 Role action.
-Makes you immune to most knockback or draw-in effects for 6 seconds.
+Makes you immune to most knockback or draw-in effects for six seconds.
 Applies a 20% slow to enemies that attack you while Arm’s Length is active (This means enemies will attack you 20% slower, very useful for dungeons!). \
 **CD: 120s**

 ## Utility Off Global Cool Down Abilities